Wolox/tech-guides/frontend/vue/style-guide.md

 }
 ```

-Additionally, we're going to write in the top the required props, and we're also going to avoid specifiying this attribute when it's not required.
+Additionally, we're going to write the required props in the top.For those that aren't required, we're going to avoid specifiying this attribute and we must set a default value for them..

 ```js
 // bad